Proto-Yoruboid language: Urheimat

 The Proto-Yoruboid homeland was likely the region of the confluence of the Niger and Benue rivers in what is now Southern Nigeria, where speakers of Yoruboid languages still reside.
 While many Yoruboid groups associate the origin of their culture and civilization from the town of Ife, Proto-Yoruboid speakers almost certainly did not live anywhere near modern Ile-Ife.
+Reconstruction of terms for crocodile, crab, canoe/boat, as well as a common term for big river (often being synonymous with the Niger river), makes it clear that the Proto-Yoruboid people were riverine.

 Phonology

 The phonology of the Proto-Yoruboid language has not been widely researched, but it is clear that it had an expanded number of consonants and vowels than most of descendant languages.
 Consonant charts for related languages and Proto West-Benue-Congo (an outdated form of a Proto-Yoruboid ancestor) have been proposed.
 The wide existence of allophony in descendant languages, especially among vowels, makes it difficult in determining which consonants were specifically used.

 Consonants

 Vowels

-Controversy exists among linguists on whether Proto-Yoruboid had an expanded 9 consonant system (a, e, ɛ, i, ɪ, ɔ, u, ʊ), with nasal equivalents, retained in some Yoruboid dialects like Ekiti dialect of Yoruba, or rather a seven-consonant system (a, e, ɛ, i, o, ɔ), with nasal equivalents, which are seen in most of the descendants of Proto-Yoruboid including Yoruba.
-Most reconstructions support the existence of the 9-consonant system which is quite widespread in other Niger-Congo lanuguages, for a total of fifteen vowels.
+Controversy exists among linguists on whether Proto-Yoruboid had an expanded nine-vowel system (a, e, ɛ, ɪ, i, ɔ, o, ʊ, u), with nasal equivalents, retained in some Yoruboid dialects like Ekiti dialect of Yoruba, or rather a seven-vowel system (a, ɛ, e, i, ɔ, o, u), with nasal equivalents, which are seen in most of the descendants of Proto-Yoruboid including Yoruba.
+Most reconstructions support the existence of the nine-vowel system which is quite widespread in other Niger-Congo languages, for a total of fifteen vowels.

 The above phonemes exhibited considerable allophony, and the exact realisation of many of them is unclear.